zacpet19/YouTubeBot/README.txt

 Selenium will occasionally fail and then work under similar circumstances

 TODO:
+Make method to help manage log.txt and visitedRedditPages.txt Use selenium to add tags to youtube shorts
+Implement proxy rotation to avoid google CAPTCHA
+Write tests for all methods
+implement logger into classes
 Change Reddit scraper return structure
-Add second passthrough of docstrings implement logger into classes
-Write tests for new text to speech methods write tests for new video methods
-Implement better censorship method
-Benchmark censorship methods
-Use selenium to add tags to youtube shorts
-Implement proxy rotation to avoid google CAPTCHA
-Make method that changes audio pitch
 Make constructor method for Audio class?
 Make constructor method for Video class?
-Make logs carry over
+Make method that changes audio pitch
 Give selenium better error handling
-Ignore posts about certain things
+Continue to improve censorship methods